deepesdl/deepesdl-doc/docs/science_cases/timeseries_prediction.md

     </figcaption>
 </figure>

+## Conclusion

-In conclusion, the successful adaptation of the GPT-2 model for environmental predictions demonstrates the remarkable versatility of transformer architectures beyond their original design for text.
+The successful adaptation of the GPT-2 model for environmental predictions demonstrates the remarkable versatility of transformer architectures beyond their original design for text.
 By making key modifications to the input and output layers, we enabled GPT-2 to process multivariate environmental data and predict kNDVI, a crucial indicator of vegetation health.
 Despite the challenge of training large-scale models with limited resources, we achieved highly accurate results by carefully scaling down the model size and evaluating trade-offs between complexity and performance.
 Our experiments reveal that smaller models can perform comparably well, underscoring the importance of efficiency in resource management for environmental forecasting tasks.